farcaster-project/RFCs/04-protocol-messages.md

 ## Overview

-This RFC specifies the inter-daemon communication messages used during swap phase, see [02.
+This RFC specifies the inter-daemon communication messages used during the swap phase, see [02.
 User Stories](./02-user-stories.md#1-initialization-step-1-in-the-diagram).
 Protocol messages are designed based on the protocol execution specified in [[1] Bitcoin-Monero Cross-chain Atomic Swap](#references) but generalized to generic arbitrating and accordant blockchains.

 ## Table of Contents